 HW3 – A major update to the Autopilot ECU using Tesla’s own chip design.

-HW4 – A future update to the Autopilot ECU using Tesla’s 2nd generation chip design is now in development.
-It is expected to have 3x the performance of HW3.
-It may appear in the 2022 timeframe.
+HW4 – Is the latest update to the Autopilot ECU using Tesla’s 2nd generation chip design.
+It is said to have 3x neural net performance of HW3.
+It first appeared in the March-2023 Model S/X builds.
+The size, design, and connectors are somewhat different, making it unlikely to be offered as a retrofit to HW3.

 HW Release Sequence and Timeline